 - QA engineer (automated): Automated quality assurance engineers develop and execute automated testing suites.
 They also lead quality assurance efforts within a software development group and work closely with development teams and stakeholders performing QA activities.
 These professionals lead QA efforts through defining, developing, executing and documenting automated test plans and cases.
 Employers look for extensive knowledge in at least one automated testing framework.

-- The midpoint salary for a QA engineer (manual) is $71,500, depending on factors such as experience, industry, local market demand, specialized skills and company reputation.
+- The midpoint salary for a QA engineer (manual) is $71,500, according to the 2019 Robert Half Technology Salary Guide, depending on factors such as experience, industry, local market demand, specialized skills and company reputation.

-- The midpoint salary for a QA engineer (automated) is $84,000, depending on factors such as experience, industry, local market demand, specialized skills and company reputation.
+- The midpoint salary for a QA engineer (automated) is $84,000, according to the Salary Guide, depending on factors such as experience, industry, local market demand, specialized skills and company reputation.

 This post has been updated to reflect more current information.